Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Methodological Details

 with uniform random coefficient $\gamma(i,t_{j}) \sim U[0,1]$ for each $i \in I, j \in J$.
 The gradient penalty term enforces the discriminator $D$ to be a 1-Lipschitz function, ensuring that minimizing the loss is equivalent to finding $\phi$ in \cref{w_dist} \citep{gulrajani2017improved}.
 Following the recommendations of \citep{gulrajani2017improved}, we set the value of the coefficient $\lambda_{D}$ to 10.

-For each generator and discriminator in W-GAN, we employed fully connected neural networks with hyperbolic tangent activation functions (see also the hyperparameters for W-GAN in SI Appendix, Table S2).
+For each generator and discriminator in W-GAN, we employed fully connected neural networks with hyperbolic tangent activation functions (see also the hyperparameters for W-GAN in \cref{table:network settings:wgan} in Supplementary Tables of the Appendix).
 Given the scarcity of data, mini-batch training can introduce significant instability.
 Therefore, we used full batch training, generating fake data in the same quantity as the real data to enhance stability.